-- Project 3 occupies the wide north-central portion of the farm, with its east and west boundaries being the district roads, and Project 4 east and south of it; hence only its northern boundary abuts another property, namely Wesselbron Trust land (a land claim settlement) with no residents on it - Mainstream, immediately south of Visserspan is the site of an approved solar PV project; while it was given environmental approval seven years ago, it has not yet developed due to delays in the IPP bid rounds, the next of which is expected to take place in May 2020; - All the farms in this area are cattle grazing farms, with the exception of Melsetters where some pivot irrigation (watered from boreholes) is still practiced; - Good potential arable land is located west and east of the Visserspan area but is not adjacent to it (this has relevance to potential effects of dust and effects on prices of high-value farmland).
+- Project 1 occupies a long strip running N-S along the western boundary of the farm, and this boundary abuts several farms. - There are no occupied residences within 1 km of this boundary; there is one occupied residence on Rooirand about 700 m off the northern boundary - Mainstream, immediately south of Visserspan is the site of an approved solar PV project; while it was given environmental approval seven years ago, it has not yet developed due to delays in the IPP bid rounds, the next of which is expected to take place in May 2020; - All the farms in this area are cattle grazing farms, with the exception of Melsetters where some pivot irrigation (watered from boreholes) is still practiced; - Good potential arable land is located west and east of the Visserspan area but is not adjacent to it (this has relevance to potential effects of dust and effects on prices of high-value farmland).